iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 heavily dependent on learning rate, failing to change the model's prediction with SDG lr less than 0.05 and leading to numerical issues for wide range of learning rates with Adam optimizer (Kingma et al 2014).

+We would also like to extend the visual experiments to truly equivariant tasks.
+We evaluated segmentation and object detection as potential candidates, and preferred object detection, as in our initial experiments that seemed to suffer more when using non-natural orientations of images.
+We started integrating object detection into the pipeline, but could not finish it before the deadline.

 ## 7. Acknowledgements
 We would like to thank the authors for making their code available and for their fast and detailed responses to our inquiries.
 We would also like to thank Yongtuo Liu for his supervision of our work.